VamsiKrishna04/fullstack-nanodegree-linux-server-configuration/README.md

 ## Your app is now online!

-# Extra configuration - Use Fail to Ban to Secure Your Server from Failed Login Attemps
+# Extra configuration - Use Fail to Ban to Secure Your Server from Failed Login Attempts
 [Linode Tutorial on How to Secure Your Server with Fail2Ban ](https://linode.com/docs/security/using-fail2ban-for-security/)

 [Rapid7 Blog on How To Protect SSH and Apache Using Fail2Ban on Ubuntu Linux](https://blog.rapid7.com/2017/02/13/how-to-protect-ssh-and-apache-using-fail2ban-on-ubuntu-linux/)

-Note: Fail2ban will not secure your server from D
 ## Install Fail2Ban
 `sudo apt-get install fail2ban`